ncalteen/actions-docker-training/Exercises/09-Configure-Dependabot.md

 4. Open a pull request and merge the `dependabot` branch into the `main` branch, making sure to delete the `dependabot` branch after doing so

+## View Dependabot Alerts

+Now that Dependabot is configured for your repository, it will scan the codebase and open pull requests for any known security vulnerabilities.
+Several files are included in this repository that will generate Dependabot alerts.

 ## Additional Links

 - [Dependabot configuration](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file)